 A Review of Knee Rehabilitation Methods

-Dr Larry McDaniel and Callin Haar investigate which methods of rehab should be used with different types of knee surgery.
+Dr Larry McDaniel and Callin Haar investigate which rehab methods should be used with different types of knee surgery.
 The knee injuries selected for review include the anterior cruciate ligament (ACL) and osteoarthritis.

-There have been multiple studies completed comparing two different rehabilitation techniques, but these studies do not compare more than two methods at a time.
+Multiple studies have been completed comparing two different rehabilitation techniques, but these studies do not compare more than two methods at a time.
 The focus of this study will be to compare two common knee rehabilitation techniques hydrotherapy and land-based exercises.
 The land-based exercises include neuromuscular training (NT) and strength training (ST).
 Strength training rehabilitation techniques include perturbation (P), open kinetic chain exercises (OKC), and closed kinetic chain exercises (CKC).

 The function of perturbation training is to apply potential destabilizing forces to the injured knee.
 This process will enhance the neuromuscular responses of the knee that stabilize the joint (Fitzgerald et al. 2000).
 Open kinetic chain exercise is a non-weight bearing exercise using forces applied to the foot when the foot is not in a fixed position.
 This process will assist in strengthening the knee.

 Closed kinetic chain exercises are weight-bearing exercises with the foot placed in a fixed position (Fitzgerald et al. 1997).
-Even though there is no one best method for performing knee rehabilitation, one form of rehab training may be more effective than another.
-Which techniques to be used for rehabilitation depend on the post-rehabilitation goals of the patient (Fitzgerald).
+Even though there is no one best method for knee rehabilitation, one form of rehab training may be more effective than another.
+Which techniques to be used for repair depend on the post-rehabilitation goals of the patient (Fitzgerald).